cristiantcjti/backend-assesment/README.md

 ## Database

-The primary database for the `backend-assesment` service is relational, using MSSQL Server as the DBMS.
+The primary database for the `backend-assessment` service is relational, using MSSQL Server as the DBMS.

 ### Django ORM